 By Jim Sorensen

-To print any image below on t-shirts or other items, CLICK on the image and a window for Red Bubble will open for purchase options.
+To print any image below on prints, t-shirts or other items, CLICK on the image and a window for Red Bubble will open for purchase options.

 Jan 16, 2021 An African crowned crane in riding boots.
 I’ve had this crane on my list for some time.
 They are beautiful birds with a distinctive black patch at the very top of their head and a very cool crown of stiff golden feathers.
 Another unique feature is their bright red inflatable throat pouch.
 The riding boots were inspired by a suggestion from Lynn Briody.